testomatio/java-reporter/README.md

 ## 🏷️ Test Identification & Titles

 Connect your code tests directly to your Testomat.io test cases using simple annotations!
-As it's said above - test IDs are recommended to sync with Java-Check-Tests CLI.
+As mentioned above, test IDs are recommended to be synced with Java-Check-Tests CLI.
 But @Title usage is up to you.

 ### 📋 For JUnit & TestNG